vimpunk/mio/README.md

 ### Installation

-Mio provides build system provides an installation target and support for downstream consumption via CMake's `find_package` intrinsic function.
+Mio build system provides an installation target and support for downstream consumption via CMake's `find_package` intrinsic function.
 CMake allows installation to an arbitrary location, which may be specified by defining `CMAKE_INSTALL_PREFIX` at configure time.
 In the absense of a user specification, CMake will install mio to conventional location based on the system operating system.